TomBergmanis/TomBergmanis/README.md

 ### QUICK OVERVIEW:
-- 🌱 Learning Python, Software Engineering, and Data Analysis.
+- 🌱 Learning Python, Software Engineering and Data Analysis.
 - 👯 I’m looking to collaborate on projects whether that be Python, JavaScript, HTML, CSS.
 - 🔭 Let's connect!
 I am open to collaboration, networking and new opportunities.
 Feel free to reach out via LinkedIn www.linkedin.com/in/thomas-bergmanis-540262171